kyma-project/community/guidelines/releases-guidelines/03-kyma-cli-release-process.md

 ## Steps

-1. After making sure that Kyma is released, create a release branch in the `cli` repository.
+1. Make sure Kyma is released and create a release branch in the `cli` repository.
 The name of this branch should follow the `release-x.y` pattern, such as `release-1.4`.

    >**NOTE:** This step applies only to new major and minor versions.